Graham Harrell

-Graham Stanton Harrell (born May 22, 1985) is an American football coach and former quarterback, who is the current offensive coordinator for the Purdue Boilermakers.
-He played college football at Texas Tech from 2004 to 2008.
-He played in the Canadian Football League (CFL) National Football League (NFL) for 5 seasons from 2009 to 2013, with his longest tenure as a player with the Green Bay Packers.
-He served as the offensive coordinator of the North Texas Mean Green (2016–2018), USC Trojans (2019–2021) and the West Virginia Mountaineers (2022).
+Graham Stanton Harrell (born May 22, 1985) is an American football coach and former quarterback.
+He is currently the offensive coordinator and quarterbacks coach for the Abilene Christian Wildcats.
+He played college football for the Texas Tech Red Raiders from 2004 to 2008 and was inducted into the College Football Hall of Fame in 2025.

+He played in the Canadian Football League (CFL) and the National Football League (NFL) from 2009 to 2013, with his longest tenure as a player with the Green Bay Packers.
+He previously served as the offensive coordinator of the North Texas Mean Green (2016–2018), USC Trojans (2019–2021), West Virginia Mountaineers (2022), and the Purdue Boilermakers (2023-24).

 Harrell was born in Brownwood, Texas.
 He attended high school in Ennis, Texas.
-After high school graduation, he enroll at Texas Tech University and played quarterback for the Red Raiders, starting for three seasons.
-As a fifth-senior in 2008, he was named All-American quarterback, Heisman Trophy finalist in 2008, and set school, conference and national records for passing yards, attempts, completions, and touchdown passes.
+After high school graduation, he enrolled at Texas Tech University and played quarterback for the Red Raiders, starting for three seasons.
+As a fifth-senior in 2008, he was named a first-team All-American quarterback, Heisman Trophy finalist in 2008, and set school, conference and national records for passing yards, attempts, completions, and touchdown passes.

-After going undrafted in the 2009 NFL Draft, he was signed by the Saskatchewan Roughriders of the Canadian Football League in 2009.
+After going undrafted in the 2009 NFL draft, he was signed by the Saskatchewan Roughriders of the Canadian Football League in 2009.
 He was signed into the NFL in 2010 by the Green Bay Packers, where he was a part of the Super Bowl XLV win with the Packers over the Pittsburgh Steelers.
 He was also a member of the New York Jets.

-Early years
+Early life

 Harrell was born to Sam and Kathy Harrell in Brownwood, Texas, where his father was an assistant under legendary Texas high school football coach Gordon Wood.
 His father was hired as head coach at Ennis High School in Ennis, Texas.
 Harrell played at EHS under his father's coaching.
 He was the starting quarterback for three seasons and led the Ennis Lions to a state Class 4A title as a sophomore in 2001.
 He also played in the 2004 Oil Bowl, receiving the offensive MVP award.
 Harrell set Texas high school records in these categories: